 ‘Don’t let anybody tell you you can’t do anything’ – words we live by at Fun Kids.

-10. He’s going to be helping us send YOUR voices into space as part of Mission Transmission
+10. He’s helped us send YOUR voices into space as part of Mission Transmission

 That’s right!
-Tim Peake, a real life astronaut, will be with us on the 21st February sending our radio show into space from The Royal Observatory.
+Tim Peake, a real life astronaut, joined us when we sent our radio show into space from The Royal Observatory.